CPAS

 REQUIREMENTS

-Interested applicants please email details resume to: recruit_hr15@cpas.org.sg
+Interested applicants, please email a detailed resume to: [email protected]

 RESPONSIBILITIES